-High-risk mechanisms as defined in the AIM adoption of PECARN include motor vehicle collision with patient ejection or rollover, death of an other passenger, pedestrian or bicyclist without helmet struck by a motorized vehicle, high-impact head trauma, falls from more than 3 feet.
+High-risk mechanisms as defined in the Carelon adoption of PECARN include motor vehicle collision with patient ejection or rollover, death of another passenger, pedestrian or bicyclist without helmet struck by a motorized vehicle, highimpact

-CT is the preferred imaging modality for acute head trauma because it is more sensitive for intracranial hemorrhage and fracture, more readily available than MRI, and takes less time to perform.
-MRI is an add-on advanced imaging test in select cases of acute head trauma, especially in situations where abnormalities on the neurological exam are unexplained by head CT or are worsening or progressive.
-MRI is more sensitive for the evaluation of diffuse axonal injury (DAI) and microhemorrhage, which may explain this discrepancy.
-The presence of DAI has been associated with a modest (odds ratio=3) risk of unfavorable outcome, although there is currently no effective treatment.
+CT is the preferred imaging modality for acute head trauma because it is more sensitive for intracranial hemorrhage and fracture, more readily available than MRI, and takes less time to perform.55 MRI is an add-on advanced imaging test in select cases of acute head trauma, especially in situations where abnormalities on the neurological exam are unexplained by head CT or are worsening or progressive.56 MRI is more sensitive for the evaluation of diffuse axonal injury (DAI) and microhemorrhage, which may explain this discrepancy.
+The presence of DAI has been associated with a modest (odds ratio=3) risk of unfavorable outcome,57 although there is currently no effective treatment.58

-Other experimental advanced imaging techniques such as DTI, fMRI, and MRS are promising, but have not been consistently shown to change management or improve patient level prognosis as add-on tests and are not in widespread clinical use at this time.
-9
+Other experimental advanced imaging techniques such as DTI, fMRI, and MRS are promising, but have not been consistently shown to change management or improve patient level prognosis as add-on tests and are not in widespread clinical use at this time.59

-Advanced imaging following acute trauma is indicated in patients with new focal neurological abnormalities or abnormalities that remain un explained by CT.
+Advanced imagingfollowing acute trauma is indicated in patients with new focal neurological abnormalities or abnormalities that remain unexplained by CT.
 Postconcussive syndrome (PCS) refers to a constellation of nonfocal neurological signs or symptoms (examples include headache, nausea, fatigue, blurred visision, memory, emotional and executive dysfunction) that persist following mild traumatic brain injury (mTBI).
-There is no consensus on the use of advanced imaging post concussion in either adult or pediatric patients, 60 although the diagnostic yield of clinically significant findings is very to w 61 and imaging is not routinely recommended but is reserved for atypical cases when an intracranial lesion is suspected. $^{62-64}$
+There is no consensus on the use of advanced imaging post concussion in either adult or pediatric patients,60 although the diagnostic yield of clinically significant findings is very low61 and imaging is not routinely recommended but is reserved for atypical cases when an intracranial lesion is suspected.62-64